jlandis320/colorguesser/README.md

 # Do you know Roy G Biv?

-There are 147 named CSS colors -- how good are you at identifying them?
+There are 141 named CSS colors -- how good are you at identifying them?

+NOTE:
+You may be saying, "I heard there were 147 CSS color names!"
+Well, yes.
+There are 147 color NAMES but there are actually only 139 colors.

+8 colors have duplicate names --
+Aqua/Cyan
+Fuschia/Magenta
+DarkGrey/DarkGray
+Gray/Grey
+DimGrey/DimGray
+LightSlateGrey/LightSlateGray
+SlateGrey/SlateGray
+DarkSlateGrey/DarkSlateGray

+I included both aqua/cyan and fuschia/magenta but not the duplicate grays.

 ## Getting Started